 I think we all do this.
-We want to be successful so we feel like we have to follow the rules- how to act, what to say, and what to do are all influenced by what others have already done and claim to be the “right way”.
+We want to be successful so we feel like we have to follow the rules- how to act, what to say, and what to do are all influenced by what others have already done and claim to be the “right way.”

 How fashion businesses have traditionally run over the last several decades means absolutely nothing anymore.

-When I first set out to do this, I felt like I had to come across as very professional.
+When I first set out to do this, I felt like I had to come across as very professional, poised, and “put together”.
 As a result, the word professional caused me to lose a lot of my personality.

 I wasn’t fully being myself and my business was suffering for it.